Azkae/magit-prime/README.md

 # magit-prime

-A Magit extension that primes caches in parallel before refresh operations, reducing Magit buffer refresh times.
+A Magit extension that primes the magit cache in parallel before refresh, reducing Magit buffer refresh times.
 Currently doesn't work on tramp.

 ## Usage